 Start your preschooler’s day by reading an age appropriate devotional together.
 A great time for this is during breakfast.
 Just leave your devotional on the kitchen table to remind yourself to do this every morning.
 Or you could read a family devotional with the whole family at dinner time or just before your preschooler goes to bed.

-When choosing a preschool curriculum for your child, make it a Christ-centerd, Christian curriculum.
-Even if you aren’t homeschooling, you can still give your preschooler I jump start on school by working with them at home, a little each day, a few days a week.
+When choosing a pre school or even an upper elementary curriculum for your child, make it a Christ-centered, Christian curriculum.
+Even if you aren’t homeschooling and your child is attending a christian elementary school, you can still give your preschooler I jump start on school by working with them at home, a little each day, a few days a week.

 I just started using a BRAND NEW curriculum with my preschool twins (and their 6-year-old sister likes to join in too) called Write Through the Bible, Junior.
 I loved the original Write Through the Bible curriculum, so I was thrilled when they came out with a junior version.